knikhil02/strict_vector/README.md

 ## Code Structure
 - `display(vector<T> &v)`: Template function to display the contents of a vector.
 - `main()`: Main function containing the program logic.
+### Header Inclusions:

+The code begins with the inclusion of the necessary header files: cpp
+Copy code
+'''
+#include <iostream>
+#include <vector>
+'''
+These headers provide functionality for input/output operations and vector manipulation, respectively.
+Namespace Declaration:

+The code utilizes the std namespace for convenience: cpp
+Copy code
+using namespace std;
+This allows the use of standard library components without explicitly specifying the namespace.
+Template Function Definition:

+A template function display is defined to display the contents of a vector: cpp
+Copy code
+template <class T>
+void display(vector<T> &v){
+    // Function implementation
+}
+Main Function Definition:

+The main() function serves as the entry point of the program: cpp
+Copy code
+int main(){
+    // Function implementation
+    return 0;
+}
+It contains the program logic for creating, populating, displaying, and manipulating vectors.
+Vector Creation and Manipulation:

+Within the main() function, vectors of different data types (int, float, string, double, char) are created and manipulated based on user input.
+User Input Handling:

+The program interacts with the user to gather input for vector creation:
+Users can choose to specify the size of the vector or proceed without specifying the size.
+Input validation and error handling are implemented to ensure proper program execution.
+Display Function Invocation:

+After vector creation and manipulation, the display() function is invoked to print the contents of each vector.
+Looping and Control Flow:

+The program utilizes loops (for and while) and control flow statements (if, else if, else, goto) to manage user input, vector creation, and manipulation.
+Error Handling:

+Error handling mechanisms are implemented to handle invalid user input and unexpected scenarios gracefully.
+Code Comments:

+Inline comments are provided throughout the code to enhance readability and explain the purpose of specific sections or statements.
+Functionality Encapsulation:

+The code encapsulates functionality into reusable components (such as the display function) and modularizes the program logic.
+Clean Program Exit:

+The main() function returns 0 to indicate successful program termination.